Louis Waldman: Socialist in New York Assembly

 In November 1918, Waldman met with defeat, but he ran again for state assembly in 1919 against a fusion candidate of the Democratic and Republican parties and emerged victorious, along with four other Socialist Party comrades, August Claessens, Samuel Orr, Charles Solomon, and Samuel A. DeWitt.
 The five Socialist Assemblymen were suspended on the first day of the new legislative session by the Republican-dominated body and their expulsion trial before the Judiciary Committee of the Assembly and subsequent court fight became a cause celebre of the Red Scare.
 They were expelled on April 1.
 All five were re-elected at a special election on September 16, and appeared to take their seats at the beginning of the special session on September 20.
 The next day, DeWitt and Orr were permitted to take their seats, but Claessens, Solomon and Waldman were expelled again.
 Protesting against the re-expulsion of their comrades, DeWitt and Orr resigned their seats.

+Waldman was elected chairman of the Socialist Party of New York state in 1928, a position which he retained through the first half of the 1930s.
 In 1924, he ran on the Socialist ticket for New York Attorney General.

-Waldman was elected chairman of the Socialist Party of New York state in 1928, a position which he retained through the first half of the 1930s.
-He also stood as the SP candidate for Governor of New York in 1928, 1930 and 1932, polling over 100,000 votes in each of these races.
+He also stood as the SP candidate for New York Attorney General in Governor of New York in 1928, 1930 and 1932, polling over 100,000 votes in each of these races.
 Along with Morris Hillquit, James Oneal, and Algernon Lee, Waldman was recognized as a leader of the SP's "Old Guard" faction, which favored close working relations with the trade unions of the American Federation of Labor and pursuance of gradual ameliorative reforms leading eventually to socialism rather than cataclysmic revolutionary transformation.
 This perspective brought Waldman and the Old Guard into opposition of the largely youth based "Militant" faction in the party, who favored reconciliation with the Communist Party USA, in keeping with the united front policy of the Comintern and preparation for a socialist struggle for power in the event of capitalism's collapse.